 Prenatal Visits and Tests

-Testing For Birth Defects
+Testing for Birth Defects

 Health and Nutrition

-Stay active
+Be active

-What to avoid
+What things to avoid when you're pregnant

 What's okay when you're pregnant